Feeding Tips for Premature Babies: Ensuring Healthy Growth

 However, there are big differences among babies.
 Some are ready at 32 weeks; others are not ready at 36 weeks.
 Nurses can often tell when a baby is getting close to this time by how a baby acts during a tube feeding.
 Your baby's doctors and nurses will determine when to start.

 At first your baby will have only one or two feeds a day that are not by tube.
 This will gradually increase as the baby gets used to the extra work of feeding.
 Because nipple and breast feeding requires more work, babies who have had severe respiratory problems may be slower to start and slower to advance on feedings.
-Before your baby is ready to feed by breast or bottle, s/he may enjoy sucking.
-A pacifier may be used to encourage sucking.

-When the baby is being tube fed, s/he may like to suck on a pacifier or the breast that is empty of milk.
+When the baby is being tube fed, they may like to suck on a pacifier or the breast that is empty of milk.
 This is called non-nutritive sucking.
 Sucking on the empty breast or nuzzling the breast during tube feeding can be combined with kangaroo care.
 This helps the mother with milk production and readies the baby for future breast feeding.
 In addition, babies stay warm while held.

 Most nurseries encourage the mothers to pump their breasts while their baby is in the hospital.
 The nurses will work with you and your baby once your baby is able to begin the process of sucking, swallowing and breathing.